 Not everybody wants or needs a pro-spec tablet, which is why our best tablets guide includes some much more affordable options too.
-We'll look at all the premium models too, of course.
-But we've also included superb tablets that cost a fraction of the money.
-You'll find some of the best tablets for kids are more affordable than you might think – and while we have the cheapest prices for every tablet right on this page, don't forget to check our guide to the best Amazon Fire tablet deals, best iPad mini deals and best iPad Pro deals if you want to see every current offer on those specific tablets.
+We'll look at all the premium models too, of course, but we're well aware that budgets are quite tight for many of us right now.
+We've also produced guides to the best tablets for kids, many of which are more affordable than you might think – and while we have the cheapest prices for every tablet right on this page, check our guide to the best Amazon Fire tablet deals, best iPad mini deals and best iPad Pro deals if you want to see every current deal for those specific tablets.
 And if all you really want your tablet to do is show you ebooks, it's well worth considering one of the best Kindle ereaders on the market.

-We've also included some valuable buying advice, which you'll find immediately after our recommendations for the best tablets.
-These tips will explain what to look out for when selecting your next slate, including information on which sizes are best, what the different tablet operating systems do.
+As always we've included some useful buying advice immediately after our recommendations for the best tablets.
+Our tablet buying tips will help you discover what to look for, which sizes are best for which activities and what the different tablet operating systems deliver.

 Our number one tablet recommendation for most people?
 That's the latest Apple iPad Air.